datacamp/design-system/packages/docs/catalog-doc-site/catalog/pages/content/grammar.md

 	* Can also be referred to as “the Teach dashboard.”
 * Teach Editor: Refers to the content editor.
 	* Can also be referred to as the “content editor.”
 Should not be referred to as the “course editor,” which excludes projects, practice and tutorials; and should not be referred to as “the editor,” which is too general.

+### Tidyverse
+When talking about the package, never capitalize it.
+If you're talking about it more generally, capitalize only at the start of sentences.

 ### Users
 Users should be referred to as learners.
 In the context of enterprise customers, learners may be referred to as employees or team members in sales and marketing materials.